githwxi/ATS-Xanadu/srcgen2/README.md

 - `SATS/tread3a.sats`:
   For detecting errors in the level-3 AST after trans3a is done.

+- `SATS/fperr30.sats`: For reporting errors in the AST after trans3a is done.

 - `SATS/trtmp3b.sats`:
   For performing the first phase of template resolution, which is non-recursive in the sense that the templates in the body of a template instance is not resolved.